-Goal Digging Women features amazing women across the globe who are doing remarkable admirable work.
+Goal Digging Women features amazing brown skin women across the globe who are doing remarkable admirable work.
 It is with great pleasure I bring to you someone who literally opened my soul right up.
-Prior to a powerful three-way conversation for this feature, I studied this Pioneer Woman and inspiring Soul Faith Hunter on her website and social media outlets.
+Prior to a powerful three-way conversation for this feature, I studied the pioneer and inspiring soul, Faith Hunter on her website and social media outlets.
 The power of the #BlackYogi (hashtag) allowed me to connect with all the magic Faith puts out and into the Universe.
 On this call was myself, Faith and her talent manager Ava.
 Join us as we take a powerful trip down Faith’s self-love, intentional living and entrepreneurial journey.

 Faith is a global yoga instructor who has a passion for beauty, movement, love, and soul freedom.

 Carmen: So Faith, you are a yoga instructor and also offer certification training as well.
 Let’s talk more about that and how you got started.

 Faith: Yes, I am a yoga and meditation instructor.
 I started taking yoga when my brother was dying from AIDS.
 I went to my first yoga class during that time to help deal with the pain and the experience was amazing.
 I was like OK I’m showing up tomorrow, I’m showing up the next day and it just kind of continued.

 Carmen: So at what point did you decide that you were going to become an instructor and teach other people?

 Faith: That didn’t happen until almost 10 years later.
 I was in my 20’s in the 1990’s.
 2003 is when I did my training but 2001 is when I started thinking about it and then I was like OK let’s do this.
 I decided to become a yoga teacher sometime around 2011-2012.
 That’s when I actually jumped into my teacher teaching.

 Carmen: I know you are originally from Louisiana but what brought you to New York City before making DC your home base?